Neil Cameron, Baron Cameron of Balhousie: Later life

 In retirement Cameron became Principal of King's College London who also awarded him an honorary LLD.
 On 14 March 1983 he was created a life peer as Baron Cameron of Balhousie, of Balhousie in the District of Perth and Kinross.
 He was appointed a Knight of the Order of the Thistle on 30 November 1983.
 He also became Chairman of the trustees of the RAF Museum.
 He died of cancer at the Middlesex Hospital in London on 29 January 1985.

+Arms

 Personal life

 In 1947 he married Patricia Louise Asprey; they had a son and a daughter.
 His interests included rugby.